VeryLittleGravitas/CredibilityProblem/README.md

 Now we're working with others to do the same.

-We bring xxx to your yyy, and we do it with very little gravitas indeed.
+# Questions and Answers with Very Little Gravitas

+## You run an advice column?

+>  Hi Questions and Answers,
+>
+> I've heard you're running an advice column in the style of an  relationship advice or modern mannors column, but for anonymous questions about government and technology.
+Is this true?
+>
+> Intrigued and trapped in a Microsoft Teams Channel

+*Intrigued and trapped in a Microsoft Teams Channel*,

+Yes, it's true.
+We run a regular advice column in Dan's usual, irreverent and candid tone of voice.
+You can tell your friends to send a question by emailing [ask@verylittlegravitas.com](mailto:ask@verylittlegravitas.com).
+They might want to use a free anonymous email service like [ProtonMail](https://protonmail.com).

+# Who is Very Little Gravitas?

-## About Very Little Gravitas
+Very Little Gravitas is:

 ### Dan Hon, Principal

-Dan Hon ([LinkedIn](https://www.linkedin.com/in/danhon/)) is the former Editorial Director for [Code for America](https://www.codeforamerica.org), where he led the program to modernize California's procurement of a new child welfare technology system.
+Dan ([LinkedIn](https://www.linkedin.com/in/danhon/)) is the former Editorial Director for [Code for America](https://www.codeforamerica.org), where he led the program to modernize California's procurement of a new child welfare technology system.
+Dan was most recently featured in the MIT Technology Review article, [Why is it so hard to build government technology?](https://www.technologyreview.com/2021/03/17/1020811/better-tech-government-pandemic-united-states/).

-Over the last 15 years, Dan's work has focussed on how the internet has changed publishing, entertainment, advertising and health.
+Over the last 15 years, Dan's work has focussed on using the internet to improve publishing, entertainment, advertising and health.

 ### Nora Ryan, Business Manager

-### And our friends
+Nora makes everything go and, where needed, easily addresses any significant shortfall of gravitas.

+---

+### We've recently worked with

+* Dan Hon, Principal, Very Little Gravitas
+* Cyd Harrell
+* Ryan Ko (Chief of Staff, Code for America)
+* Lauren Lockwood, (Founder & Principal, Bloom Works)
+* Jennifer Tharp
+* Emily Wright Moore (User Experience Principal, Bloom Works)

+### and previous collaborators have included

 * Frances Berriman
 * Kay Chung